Amatriciana: Variants

 The recipe is known in several variants depending, among other things, on the availability of ingredients.
-In Amatrice, use of guanciale and tomato is typical and onion is not favoured, although it is shown in the classical handbooks of Roman cuisine.
+In Amatrice, the use of guanciale and tomato is typical and onion is not favoured, although it is shown in the classical handbooks of Roman cuisine.
 The former mayor of Amatrice, Sergio Pirozzi, went so far as to say, "Garlic in amatriciana, never.
 And no onion, either, whatever some may say."
-When the celebrity chef Carlo Cracco stated that an unpeeled clove of garlic could be sautéd with the other ingredients and removed before serving, calling it his "secret ingredient", the municipal government of Amatrice retorted on its official website that "the only ingredients in a true amatriciana sauce are guanciale, pecorino, white wine, San Marzano tomatoes, black pepper and peperoncino".
+When the celebrity chef Carlo Cracco stated that an unpeeled clove of garlic could be sautéd with the other ingredients and removed before serving, calling it his "secret ingredient", the municipal government of Amatrice retorted on its official website that "the only ingredients in a true amatriciana sauce are guanciale, pecorino, white wine, San Marzano tomatoes, black pepper and chili pepper".
 For frying, olive oil is most commonly used, but strutto (lard) is used as well.
 For cheese either pecorino romano or pecorino di Amatrice (from the Sibillini Mountains or Monti della Laga areas) can be used.